rictorres/serverless/docs/providers/spotinst/guide/variables.md

 ### 2. Python

-To access URL parameters in your NodeJS code you just need to put `os.environ['{Your Parameter Name}']` as needed
+To access URL parameters in your Python code you just need to put `os.environ['{Your Parameter Name}']` as needed